-Employee fraud can span several areas of a business, but tends to have most impact on business finances.
+Employee fraud can span several areas of a business, but tends to have the most impact on business finances.
 Smaller companies are more likely to feel the immediate effects of employee fraud, which can put a serious strain on day to day operations.
+Examples of internal fraud:

 This is a serious criminal offence with severe consequences.
 It carries the possibility of such significant losses that a business is no longer able to trade.

 False accounting can involve an employee tampering with or altering an account, or alternatively, presenting business records which are inaccurate and not reflective of the true financial situation of the company or organisation.